-RN 400: Leadership and Management in Healthcare
+RN 400A: Leadership and Management in Healthcare - Theory

-The course provides instruction on the changing roles, technology and competency skills needed for successful transition from student nurse to a licensed registered nurse.
+The course provides the theoretical instruction on the changing roles, technology and competency skills needed for successful transition from student nurse to a licensed registered nurse.
 The content of this course prepares students for the changing role of the professional nurse in complex and diverse health care settings.
 The theories and methods of leadership and management are explored and applied in the clinical experience.
 There is an emphasis on critical thinking, team building, communication, priority setting, collaborative decision-making and advocacy.
 Students will use nursing leadership and management theory as well as the basic and fundamental knowledge from previous courses.
-The clinical component is a presentation of a major project in the concepts from Jean Watson's Caring Theory, and NLN Roles of Practice, the nursing process, and Quality and Safety in Educating Nurses (QSEN) will be utilized as threads through the course.
+The Benner Theory of Novice to Expert, together with the concepts from Jean Watson's Caring Theory, and NLN Roles of Practice, the nursing process, and Quality and Safety in Educating Nurses (QSEN) will be utilized as threads through the course.